TerryV8/click-count/docs/aws.md

 mkdir terransible
 ```

-## IAM and DNS Setup,
+## IAM Setup

-IAM and DNS are AWS items, which are not able to be configured through Terraform.
+IAM is an AWS item, which is not able to be configured through Terraform, but relevant for Terraform

-- IAM:
 First, we give terraform, the permission that needs to provision all resources
 Go to IAM console / Users / Add user
 => Fill User name = terransible, Access type = Programmatic access